Grow With a Degree in Agricultural Science

-Our program will give you the opportunity to learn basic economics, management, plant and animal operations, pest control, food sciences as well as production and utilization of agricultural products and marketing.
-This knowledge will open up career opportunities like agricultural civil service professions, technical and sales positions, landscape operations, county extension agents, ranch management, horticultural production management, and food manufacturing, preservation and quality control.
+Our program will give you the opportunity to learn basic economics, management, pest control and food sciences.
+This knowledge will open up career opportunities like agricultural civil service, sales, ranch and horticultural management, food manufacturing, and quality control.
 Explore all your agriculture options through exciting experiential learning and in-field training.

 This course will teach you the techniques of agricultural communication while emphasizing principles involved in job-searching.
 You will become proficient in the techniques of interviewing, resume writing, letters of inquiry, etc.